andarkrc/SDA-Tema3/README.md

 4. ## Linked List Implementation <a name="llist"></a>

-	The linked list I implement is similar to the one used in the Linux Kernel: the list's nodes are part of the data, not the other way around:<br>
+	The linked list I implemented is similar to the one used in the Linux Kernel: the list's nodes are part of the data, not the other way around:<br>
 	```C
 	struct list_node_t {